 New research has found a possible link between folic acid exposure in the womb and food allergies in early childhood.
-The research was presented at the American Academy of Allergy Asthma and Immunology (AAAAAI)/World Allergy Organisation (WAO) Joint Congress in March 2018.
+Researchers presented these new findings at the American Academy of Allergy Asthma and Immunology (AAAAAI)/World Allergy Organisation (WAO) Joint Congress in March 2018.

 Researchers have found that babies who were exposed to high levels of folic acid in the womb had higher rates of food allergies.
-However, more research is needed to find out whether this is due to pregnant women taking folic acid supplements or a genetic difference, or both.
+However, we don’t yet know whether this is due to pregnant women taking supplements, a genetic difference, or both.

 Folic acid, or folate, is also known as Vitamin B9.
-Folate is the natural form, as it is used in the body and found in foods such as:
+Folate is the natural form.
+This is the substance that your body uses.
+You can get it from foods such as: